peytoncordero/DRI25/command-line.md

 $ cat cheat-sheet.txt | sort
 ```

 As output, you should see the contents of the cheat sheet file with each line rearranged in alphabetical order.
-Let’s say you want to save this output in a new file named MySortedCheatSheet.txt.
+Let's say you want to save this output in a new file named MySortedCheatSheet.txt.
 You could use a `>` command to print it to the new file, like this:

 ```console
 $ cat cheat-sheet.txt | sort > MySortedCheatSheet.txt